Meloncon/meteor-foundation-errors/README.md

 	Errors.clearSeen();

 ##TODO
 I would like to expand this to cover other Foundation style options, such as 'radius' or 'rounded'.
 That's why I chose to use an object literal as the second (optional) argument.
+Depending on interest or need other features may be added too.
 Feel free to open an issue with other suggestions to implement!
 Thanks!